fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-olditalic.md

-## Coto Sans Old Italic
+## Zoto Sans Old Italic

-Coto Sans Old Italic is a design for the Old Italic script.
+Zoto Sans Old Italic is a design for the Old Italic script.

 It contains 39 glyphs, and supports 40 characters from the Unicode blocks: Old Italic.